backdrop-contrib/getlocations/README.txt

 Addressfield support.
 If the Addressfield module is supplying an address in conjunction with Geofield or Geolocation the address will be used to populate the InfoWindow or InfoBubble.

+Theming.
+Getlocations pages can be themed by copying the relevant function to your theme's template.php, renaming it in the usual manner. eg theme_getlocations_info() becomes MYTHEME_getlocations_info() where MYTHEME is the name of your theme.
+You can edit it there to suit your needs.

+These functions can be found in the file getlocations.theme.inc

+Theming the content of InfoWindow or InfoBubble.
+This is done with function theme_getlocations_info()

+Theming the map display.
+This is done with function theme_getlocations_show()

+Theming the Getlocations settings form.
+This is done with function theme_getlocations_settings_form()

+Theming the Getlocations options form in Views.
+This is done with function theme_getlocations_plugin_style_map_options_form()

+function template_preprocess_getlocations_box() and
+function template_preprocess_getlocations_marker_box() are for use in conjunction with the colorbox module and use the files getlocations_box.tpl.php and getlocations_marker_box.tpl.php respectively.

+More information on theming can be found on http://drupal.org/documentation/theme